 YMMV: Marvel Avengers Alliance

 Adaptation Displacement: All the characters have their most usual design in comic books, and alternate costumes for designs from other media (such as those from the Marvel Cinematic Universe) or alternate designs in comic that are also noteworthy (such as Grey Hulk, or Daredevil with yellow suit).
-But Heimdall is an exception: his base design is the one from the film Thor, skipping the comics completely.
-Because Idris Elba's Heimdall is just that cool.
+Heimdall and Falcon's base designs are lifted straight from the MCU films Thor and Captain America: The Winter Soldier respectively, bypassing the comics outfits.
+The fact that both heroes were introduced in Spec Ops based on MCU movies probably has something to do with it.

-Archive Panic: Brand new players start off facing 12 lengthy chapters, each with six missions apiece, and an ever-expanding roster of heroes at daunting price-points.
-You have to complete those 12 chapters to even unlock the current Season 2 chapters.
-Good luck!
+Archive Panic: Brand new players start off facing 12 lengthy chapters in Season 1 and 4 in Season 2, each with six missions apiece, and an ever-expanding roster of heroes at daunting price-points.
+And Season 2's chapters are still in production...

 Doc Ock as an Epic Boss (for Chapter 6.3) is notoriously easy, especially since his gimmick (ISO-8 Contagion) can be used against his own party.